IQSS/TwoRavens/install.md

 npm start
 ```

 With the last command, Webpack will run in the background, detect any changes you make to the src/ directory, and combine all files into build/app.js.
-Webpack starts its search at src/index.js, so any files importemsed there are included.
+Webpack starts its search at src/index.js, so any files imported there are included.

 ### R install